 - a shorter and less interactive repeat training event (also led by EFIS).

-A series of "Show and Tell" knowledge-exchange events will also be run, focusing on:
+A series of "Show and Tell" knowledge-exchange events will also be run, examples include:

 - scientific impact #1 (slides)